irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **March 2018:** Irina is the recipient of the 2018 David P. Byar Young Investigator Award for the first-place paper [*"Structural Learning and Integrative Decomposition of Multi-View Data"*](https://arxiv.org/abs/1707.06573), joint work with [Gen Li](https://sites.google.com/view/ligen).
+[Texas A&M Science article featuring the award](http://www.science.tamu.edu/articles/1922)

 * **January 2018:** A new manuscript on *"Prediction Error Bounds for Linear Regression With the TREX"* is now available on [arXiv](https://arxiv.org/abs/1801.01394)

 * **November 2017:** A new manuscript on *"Sparse quadratic classification rules via linear dimension reduction"* is now available on [arXiv](https://arxiv.org/abs/1711.04817)